DIY Travel Guide Series: 5 Days in Siargao, Philippines for Non-surfers

 Guyam Island

-Just like Naked and Dako Islands, Guyam Island has a beautiful white beach too.
-The island is adorned by many coconut trees.
-It’s a private property and entrance fee is Php10/person only.
-It has a small area for swimming but not crowded.
+Just like the Nike Naked and Dako Islands, Guyam Island has a beautiful white beach too.
+The island is withorned by many coconut trees.
+It’s a private property try and the entrance fee is Php10/person only.
+It has a small area for swimming ing but is not crowded.

 Sugba Lagoon